datawire/ambassador-docs/topics/running/scaling.md

 can impact memory usage because Ambassador needs to keep around old versions of its configuration for the duration of the drain time.

-## Unconstrained Mappings with Many Hosts
+## Unconstrained Mappings with many hosts

 When working with a large number of `Host` resources, it's important to understand the impact of unconstrained `Mapping`s.
 An unconstrained `Mapping` is one that is not restricted to a specific